nanoframework/Samples/samples/Beginner/ButtonNuget/README.md

-# 🌶️ - PRess a button and light a LED with a Button nuget
+# 🌶️ - Press a button and light a LED with a Button nuget

 Shows how to use the [Ioit.Device.Button](https://github.com/nanoframework/nanoFramework.IoT.Device/tree/develop/devices/Button) nuget.